xoac/flaeg/README.md

 			return nil
 		},
 ```

-NB : You have to creat at least the root-Command, but you can add some sub-Command.
+NB : You have to create at least the root-Command, but you can add some sub-Command.

 ### Run Flaeg
 Let's run fleag now :
-rootCmd is the root-Command
+`rootCmd` is the root-Command
-versionCmd is a sub-Command
+`versionCmd` is a sub-Command

 ```go
 	//init flaeg
 	flaeg := flaeg.New(rootCmd, os.Args[1:])